Duluth Truck Accident Attorney

 State and Federal Regulations Truck Drivers and Trucking Companies Violate That Cause Accidents

 Commercial truck drivers and trucking companies are required to follow strict laws and regulations that were put in place to prevent accidents.
-When they violate these laws, they can cause accidents that result in serious injuries and fatalities.
-Some of the most commonly violated regulations that can result in accidents include the following:
+When they violate these laws, they can cause truck accidents that result in serious injuries and fatalities.
+Some of the most commonly violated regulations that can result in Duluth truck accidents include the following:

 - Driving beyond hours of service limits – Hours of service rules limit the number of hours truck drivers can work and when they must take mandatory breaks.
 Federal regulators know that fatigued driving is a leading cause of crashes and strictly enforce these rules.